Electrical-Extrusion/sprint-4/Objective 7 - HTTP Protocol.md

 ## We Do
-Follow HTTP stream in Wireshark.
+Use wireshark to follow a HTTP stream.

 ## You Do
 Run a packet capture on your own, generate a list of all the URL's accessed in a 60 second period.